Deep Node Ranking for Neuro-symbolic Structural Node Embedding and Classification: Data sets and experimental setting

-\item P-PRS algorithm parameters: \begin{itemize} \item $\epsilon$.
-The error bound, which specifies the end of iteration, was set to $10^{-6}$. \item Max steps.
-The number of maximum steps allowed during one iteration was set to \SI{100000} steps. \item Damping factor.
-The probability that the random walker continues at a given step was set to $0.5$. \item Spread step.
-The number of iteration steps allowed for the shrinking part was set to $10$. \item Spread percent.
-Maximum percentage of the network to be explored during shrinking was set to $0.3$. \end{itemize} \end{itemize}
+The P-PRS algorithm parameters (constant throughout all experiments) were set as follows. $\epsilon$, the error bound, which specifies the end of an iteration, was set to $10^{-6}$.
+Max steps, the number of maximum steps allowed during one iteration was set to 100{,}000 steps.
+Damping factor; the probability that a random walker continues at a given step was set to $0.5$.
+Spread step, the number of iteration steps allowed for the shrinking part was set to $10$.
+Spread percent, the maximum percentage of the network to be explored during shrinking was set to $50\%$.

-These DNR parameters were set based on the validation network (\emph{Homo Sapiens}), and are not optimized for each test network separately.
-As discussed, we intentionally do not perform hyperparameter tuning for each network, to showcase the general performance of the proposed algorithm.